CSR

 • SCOPE 3

-The reduction in emissions from freight transport is directly linked to the strategies of our carriers, who are also seeking to reduce their consumption of fossil fuels.
+The reduction in emissions from freight transport is directly linked to the strategies of our carriers, who are simultaneously seeking to reduce the consumption of fossil fuels.

-These strategies include renewing the fleet with cleaner vehicles (Euro 6, bioNGV, biodiesel, hybrid, etc.), optimizing driving logistics (eco-driving, route optimization, optimization of the fill rate, etc.).
+Among these strategies, we can mention fleet renewal with cleaner vehicles (Euro 6, bioCNG, biodiesel, hybrid...), optimization of driving logistics (eco-driving, route optimization, optimization of fill rate...).

-For the home-work journey, emissions reduction will come from vehicle developments.
-The increasing use of hybrid and all-electric vehicles is contributing to this reduction.
+For commuting, emissions reductions will occur with vehicle development.
+The increasing use of hybrid or all-electric vehicles contributes to this reduction.

-From January 2025, VIM will provide head office employees with charging stations for electric vehicles.
+From January 2025, VIM will provide electric vehicle charging stations for employees at headquarters.

 Category 4 - Indirect emissions associated with purchased products and services